dclaz/mELO/README.md

 Glicko violate **P1** and can result in poor evaluations of agents and poor predictions of outcomes.

-This package uses code directly from Alec Stephenson and Jeff Sonas excellent [PlayerRatings](https://cran.r-project.org/package=PlayerRatings) package (v1.0-3, 2019-02-22).
+This package uses code directly from Alec Stephenson and Jeff Sonas’s excellent [PlayerRatings](https://cran.r-project.org/package=PlayerRatings) package (v1.0-3, 2019-02-22).

 ## Installation

-You can install the `mELO` package from github using
+You can install the `mELO` package from github using:

 ``` r
 devtools::install_github("dclaz/mELO")
 ```

-and it can be loaded using
+and it can be loaded using:

 ``` r
 library(mELO)